codesbydre/lol-dex/README.md

 ## Overview

 LoL-Dex is a platform for League of Legends enthusiasts to discover and explore champions in the game.
 Users can view detailed champion profiles, including abilities, tips, difficulty, and skins.
 Users can also search by name to find a particular champion.
 Authenticated users can save their favorite champions and leave comments for further interaction.
+This application is being deployed at [LoL-Dex](https://lol-dex.onrender.com/).

 ## Features